FhenixProtocol/fhenix-docs/docs/devdocs/Fhenix Testnet/Integration.md

 ### APIs, RPCs and general compatibility

-Fhenix is based on Arbitrum, with the Helium Testnet based on Arbitrum Nitro version 2.3.4 (ArbOS 20).
+Fhenix is based on Arbitrum, with the Nitrogen Testnet based on Arbitrum Nitro version 3.2.0 (ArbOS 31).
 This means that everything that is natively supported by Arbitrum Nitro is also supported by Fhenix (rpc calls, ABI, etc).

 Please refer to the [Arbitrum documentation](https://docs.arbitrum.io/build-decentralized-apps/arbitrum-vs-ethereum/comparison-overview) for more information and specifics.

 ### EVM Compatibility

 Fhenix is fully EVM compatible, up to and including the Cancun Upgrade.
 This means that any contract that runs on Ethereum should run on Fhenix as well.
 We support Solidity compiler 0.8.26.

 ### Public Endpoints

-We have public endpoints available for the Helium Testnet, which can be used:
+We have public endpoints available for the Nitrogen Testnet, which can be used:

 <table>
    <thead>